mcStargazer/AI-ML-and-DS/README.md

 * (TBD) a deep learning project to showcase TensorFlow.

 ### Note on Deeper Past
 * I appear as primary author once, and as co-author three more times from research I did with Dr A. McGovern between 2008 and 2010.
 You can find the citations by searching on "Collier" at this [publications webpage](https://mcgovern-fagg.org/amy/publications/).
+They appear below for convenience:
+* * Collier, Matthew and McGovern, Amy.
+(2008).
+Kernels for the Investigation of Localized Spatiotemporal Transitions of Drought with Support Vector Machines.
+Proceedings of ICDM 2008, the 8th IEEE International Conference on Data Mining Workshops.
+Pisa, Italy.
+15-19 December 2008, pages 359-368
 * I also produced a poster paper in 2011, and can provide the PDF with you upon request.
 Citation: Collier, M., McGovern, A., (2011).
 Spatial Survey of Elementary Data Mining for Drought.
 Poster presentation at the 1st International Climate Informatics Workshop.
 NYC, August 26, 2011.